Lunexa-Project/Lunexa/tests/README.md

 Hash tests exist under `tests/hash`, and include a set of target hashes in text files.

-To run only Monero's hash tests (after building):
+To run only lunexa's hash tests (after building):

 ```bash
 cd build/debug/tests/hash